-Acknowledgement: I would like to express my sincere thanks to the participants of 2nd International Conference on Economics and Finance (26-28 February 2015) organized by Nepal Rastra Bank in Kathmandu for their valuable comments/suggestions.
+Acknowledgement: I would like to express my sincere thanks to those who gave comments and suggestions on the paper during the presentation of the paper on the 2nd International Conference on Economics and Finance on February, 26-28, 2015.
+Comments and suggestions are incorporated in the paper.